Nadja1611/Design-Choices-in-Splitting-Based-Self-Supervised-Sparse-View-CT-Reconstruction/README.md

-# BenchS2I
+# Design Choices for self supervised splitting based approaches for sparse view CT reconstruction

-**BenchS2I** is a benchmark and research framework for evaluating and extending **splitting-based self-supervised learning methods for sparse-view CT reconstruction**.
+This is the github repository for the research framework for evaluating and extending **splitting-based self-supervised learning methods for sparse-view CT reconstruction**.

 The repository provides implementations of: